asimonistvan/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 * fftBodyGyroscopeJerkMagnitudeMeanMean
 * fftBodyGyroscopeJerkMagnitudeStandardDeviationMean

-Variables represent the mean of the prticular observations by subject by set by activity.
+Variables represent the mean of the particular observations by subject by set by activity.
 For description of the original variables please refer to the original documentation.